|

 These Homemade Croissants are golden and crispy on the outside, and buttery and flaky on the inside.
 While croissants in general require a lot of rolling of dough, rising time and patience, these croissants use a method that makes them easier to incorporate the buttery layers.
 The dough is rolled into circles, coated in a generous layer of butter, then layered on top of each other.
 The result?
 A perfectly baked croissant with less rolling and chill time.

 Croissants are one of those pastries that just seem extremely intimidating.
 I remember making them for the very first time in my pastry arts class.
 There was a lot of rolling, chill time in the fridge, and more rolling.
-They turned out good, but honestly I don’t think I’d desire to make homemade croissants again with all of that effort.
-I just don’t have the time to spend an entire day baking.
-This homemade croissant recipe, however, is much easier.
+They turned out good, but they do require a bit of work!
+These homemade croissants, however, are much easier.

 Traditional croissants are made by encasing a rectangle of butter in the dough.
-These croissants are made by rolling 10 pieces of dough into a circle, then slathering on a generous amount of butter onto 9 of the circles.
+This easy croissant recipe is made by rolling 10 pieces of dough into a circle, then slathering on a generous amount of butter onto 9 of the circles.
 The circles are stacked on top of one another, with the non buttered circle being placed on top.

 The dough is covered and left to chill in the fridge overnight or up to 24 hours.
 The next day, the stack of dough is rolled into a 16 inch circle, then cut into triangles.